 Well, are tent carpets worth it?
 After all, they can be another expense besides the cost of buying the tent.

-A one word answer: yes.
+A one-word answer: yes.

-Let me explain….
+Let me explain...

 Family Camping without a Tent Carpet

 We camped for years without a tent carpet.
-This was the norm, and is perfectly acceptable.
+This was the norm and is perfectly acceptable.

 A carpet for the tent!
-You've got to be kidding
+You've got to be kidding.

 Life with a Tent Carpet

-Putting a carpet in your tent immediately changes the tent from being just a shelter to sleep and store gear in, to a home from home (btw, if backpacking, then no, we wouldn't use a tent carpet).
+Putting a carpet in your tent immediately changes the tent from being just a shelter to sleep and store gear into a home from home (btw, if backpacking, then no, we wouldn't use a tent carpet!).

 provides additional insulation

 It is also softer and quieter underfoot than the usual plastic groundsheet.
-This really changes the feel of the place.
+This changes the feel of the place.

-Don't the kids just get it muddy?
+Don't the kids get it muddy?

-all shoes remain outside
+All shoes remain outside

 Alternatives to buying a carpet

-also use rugs and throws in cooler monthsWe also use rugs and throws in the cooler months, but remember that tent carpets have a waterproof backing, so if you are putting a rug down you want to ensure that your ground sheet doesn’t let in water.
+We also use rugs and throws in the cooler months but remember that tent carpets have a waterproof backing, so if you put a rug down, be mindful that condensation can build up in a tent and result in damp floors.